mmarol/kirby-esbuild-starter/README.md

 - No hot module replacement
 - Targets latest CSS and JS specifications.
 Can change that in the scripts.
 - `/package.json` has scripts for watching and building
+- Uses Laravel Valet to make a local dev server.
+Browsersync proxies this server for live reloading.
 - Make sure you change the local dev URL to proxy in the `/package.json` scripts
 - Add PostCSS plugins to `/postcss.config.js`.
 Currently doesn't use any plugins.
 - `rsync` script is a placeholder, haven't figured it out yet